Woburn Golf Club Duke's Course Review, Tee Times and Key Info

 How many Professional Tournaments have been staged at Woburn?

-Since the Duke's Course opened in 1976 a total of 60 Professional Tournaments have been staged at Woburn Golf Club using the Duke's, Duchess' and Marquess courses.
+Since the Duke's Course opened in 1976 a total of over 60 Professional Tournaments have been staged at Woburn Golf Club using the Duke's, Duchess' and Marquess courses.
 Ten former winners are members of The World Golf Hall of Fame, Seve Ballesteros, Dame Laura Davies, Sir Nick Faldo, Sandy Lyle, Colin Montgomerie, Greg Norman, Patty Sheehan, Lee Trevino, Karrie Webb and Ian Woosnam.
 There have also been four further major winners with Ariya Jutanugarn, Justin Rose, Hinako Shibuno and Henrik Stenson

 Do I need a handicap to play at Woburn?